 The Regional Indian Museum is currently open Saturdays and Sundays from 10-4, Wednesdays from 10-2, and Tuesdays and Thursdays by appointment for school groups with advance reservations.
 The exhibits are mostly accessibly designed, as is the sales area.
 The museum theatre has space for wheelchairs.
 Restrooms are generally accessible.

-Lot 1 A new accessible fishing pier has opened at the west end of lot #1.
+Lot #1: An accessible fishing pier is at the west end of Lot #1.
 It includes lowered railings with 4" gaps to allow for the play of the line on water and curb guards.
 An accessible restroom and parking space are available nearby.

-Sail Cove permits visitors with disabled placards or plates to park on the beach very close to the water in the designated accessible fishing area.
+Sail Cove: Visitors with a valid DMV-issued disabled placard or plate are allowed to park on the beach very close to the water in the designated accessible fishing area.
 There are mostly soft sand surfaces in this area.
-Restrooms.
-Toilet rooms in the cove are generally accessible.
+Restrooms in the cove are generally accessible.
 Parking includes seven designated accessible spaces, including two pull-through spaces.